Nobody likes isolating but in certain cases this is the only way to protect those dearest to you and to avoid infecting others

 - Attending a Funeral: first degree relatives, and grandchildren can attend a funeral.

-- Attending a wedding or Bar/Bat Mitzvah: first degree relative only, and only for those who were ordered to isolate due to close contact with a confirmed patient.
+- Attending a wedding or Bar/Bat Mitzvah: first degree relative only.

 - Visiting a dying relative: a first degree relative or a close acquaintance.